aws-samples/amazon-ec2-mssql-workshop/README.md

 Workshop for building mssql always on basic availability group on window and Linux server in AWS

+Website for this workshops is available at https://ec2mssqlworkshop.com

 ## Summary of the workshop

 In this workshop you will use Amazon FSx for managed shared file service, AWS Directory services for Identity management and Amazon EC2 to create a Well-Architected Microsoft SQL Server solution.